 An example would be an image of the American Flag on a black T-shirt.
 Many printers would count this as a three color design – red, white and blue.
 But to properly print this graphic, it needs to be a four-color print – white underbase, red, blue and highlight white to finish off the job.

 Using the white underbase as part of the image requires you to lay down far too much ink to make the white bright enough for a final image.
-Then, the colors on top of this too-heavy underbase make the print even more thick.
+Then, the colors on top of this too-heavy underbase make the print even thicker.
 And, these overprint colors can become muddy because of the heavy base you are printing upon.
 You may have curing problems (cracking after washing) due to the excessive amount of ink as well.

 Your underbase should be a minimal lay down of ink to give you an opaque base, but the thinnest final print you can achieve.
 Using a highlight white as the final color will give you a much more professional product.